Government of Delaware: Executive branch

 The executive branch is headed by the Governor of Delaware.
-The present governor is John Carney (D), who took office on January 17, 2017.
-The Lieutenant Governor is Bethany Hall-Long (D).
+The present governor is Matt Meyer (D), who took office on January 21, 2025.
+The lieutenant governor is Kyle Evans Gay (D) since 2025.
 The Attorney General is Kathy Jennings (D) since 2019.
 The Treasurer is Colleen Davis (D) since 2019.
 The Auditor is Lydia York (D) since 2023.
 The Insurance Commissioner is Trinidad Navarro (D).

 The governor presents a "State of the State" speech to a joint session of the Delaware legislature annually.

 Legislative branch

 The Delaware General Assembly is the legislature of the U.S. state of Delaware.
 It is a bicameral legislature composed of the Delaware Senate with 21 senators and the Delaware House of Representatives with 41 representatives.
 It meets at Legislative Hall in Dover, Delaware, convening on the second Tuesday of January of odd-numbered years, with a second session of the same Assembly convening likewise in even-numbered years.
 Normally the sessions are required to adjourn by the last day of June of the same calendar year.
 However, the Governor can call a special session of the legislature at any time.

 Members are elected from single-member districts, all apportioned to roughly equal populations after each decennial Census.
 Elections are held on the Tuesday after the first Monday in November and about one-half of the Senate is elected every two years for a four-year term, and the entire House of Representatives is elected every two years for a two-year term.
 Vacancies are filled through special elections.
 There are no term limits for either chamber.

 With 62 seats, the Delaware General Assembly is the second-smallest bicameral state legislature in the United States – ahead of Alaska (60 seats) and behind Nevada (63).
 The Senate confirms judicial and other nominees appointed by the governor.
 It is the only legislature with the power to unilaterally amend its constitution without requiring a referendum or any other approval.

-Delaware's U.S. Senators are Tom Carper (D) and Chris Coons (D).
-Delaware's at-large U.S. Representative is Lisa Blunt Rochester (D).
+Delaware's U.S. Senators are Chris Coons (D) and Lisa Blunt Rochester (D).
+Delaware's at-large U.S. Representative is Sarah McBride (D).